 Despite the many challenges that Kenya presents, there are a good number of opportunities locally and regionally.
 In fact, with the stabilization of the Kenyan Shilling (Ksh), trading between Ksh 84-87 to the dollar, US exports increased by over 14 percent in 2013.

 The Country Commercial Guide provides more information on best prospects for U.S. companies looking to do business in Kenya, and by extension East Africa using Kenya as a hub or gateway.

 Market Entry Strategy

 Establishing an Office in Kenya

-To establish a legal presence in Kenya, U.S. firms may need to register with the Kenyan Registrar of Companies (KRoC) as a foreign company rather than register a business or incorporate in Kenya.
+To establish a legal presence in Kenya, U.S. firms may need to register with Kenya’s Registrar of Companies as a foreign company rather than register a business or incorporate in Kenya.
 Incorporation of a company in Kenya as a subsidiary of a U.S. corporation, as opposed to the registration of a U.S. firm, is a more complicated and expensive process.
 Within 30 days of establishing a business in Kenya, companies must deliver the following items to the Attorney General Chambers, in Nairobi: